tong/hxssl/README.md

 Haxe Cpp/Neko [OpenSSL](https://www.openssl.org/) bindings.

-#### Please note hxssl is depreciated as it has been merged into Haxe core.
-This library is no longer maintained.
+#### Please note hxssl is depreciated from Haxe 3.3.0 on as it has been merged into Haxe core.
+This library is no longer maintained, but it will still work for previous versions of Haxe.

 ### Build